Color_Theory_Color_diagram_Charles_Hayter

 3. To make it personal.
 How does this color make you feel?
 What do you associate it with?
 Does it make you recall a specific memory?
 Why?

-Of course, I am talking about color theory in this post, but this list should really constitute the minimum benchmark for everything we teach: why would we expect kids to care if we present them with something they believe to be useless, abstract and unrelatable?
+Of course, I’m talking about color theory here — but this list could really apply to everything we teach.
+Why should we expect kids to care if we present content as abstract, rigid, or irrelevant to their lives?

 What do you think?
-What is your preferred method when it comes to teaching color theory?
-Let me know in the comment section below.
+What’s your go-to method when it comes to teaching color theory — or making tough topics stick?
+Share your thoughts in the comments below!

 Here is a list of art activities based on Kandinsky’s works you may like: